taofeekaoyusuf/nftsite/README.md

 npm start
 ```

-Head over to https://vitejs.dev/ to learn more about configuring vite
+Head over to https://vitejs.dev/ to learn more about configuring Vite

 Feel free to fork the repository and modify the code as you please.
 Code responsibly.

-&copyCopyright: TAOY
+&copy Copyright: TAOY